greenLogic/frankmelendez/content/docs/installation/index.md

 1. Download the latest release of the theme source code.

-   {{< button href="https://github.com/jpanther/congo/releases/latest" target="_blank" >}}Download from Github{{< /button >}}
+   {{< button href="https://github.com/nunocoracao/blowfish/releases/latest" target="_blank" >}}Download from Github{{< /button >}}

-2. Extract the archive, rename the folder to `congo` and move it to the `themes/` directory inside your Hugo project's root folder.
+2. Extract the archive, rename the folder to `blowfish` and move it to the `themes/` directory inside your Hugo project's root folder.
 You will need to overwrite the existing directory to replace all the theme files.

 3. Rebuild your site and check everything works as expected.